Inverse Design

 Section titled “Built-in objectives: choose the right family”1) Post-processed S-parameter objectives

-Section titled “1) Post-processed S-parameter objectives”These are convenient when you already have a completed simulation result with S-parameters:
+Section titled “1) Post-processed S-parameter objectives”These are convenient when you already have a completed simulation result with S-parameters.
+They do not upgrade the physics claim of that result; use the port-family evidence envelope before treating the objective as validated.

 from rfx import minimize_s11, maximize_s21, target_impedance, maximize_bandwidth